 “Can we please go inside?” you ask, in a stew of sweat and perspiration.
 “Inside.
 Now.
 Anywhere.
 Pick a store.
 Any store.”

 But I’m standing on the edge of the sidewalk, still thinking.
 It’s hard to choose a single place to see within St. Louis’ Delmar Loop.
 Delmar, fondly called The Loop, is over six blocks long and hosts specialty shops, restaurants, and art galleries.
 The Loop breathes the words “heart” and “soul” into our quiet mid-afternoon stroll.

 We quicken our pace, searching for just the right spot.
 The serenity we are holding onto will only last a few more hours, before the throngs arrive to slip into the heavy nightscape.
 Until then, I will be your guide.
 Are you ready?

-Stop 1: A Not-So-Little Drink
+Stop 1: Get A Drink From Fitz’s Restaurants

 We can’t visit The Loop without stopping by Fitz’s Restaurant – a soft drink microbrewery.
 Imagine premium flavours secured in vintage bottles.
 Cream Soda.
 Orange Pop.
 Vanilla Mint Soda.
 The house specialty – Draft Root Beer.

 We expect just a small sip to quench our thirst, but the portions at Fitz’s are just as large as the logo itself (which, to be fair, encompasses at least a fourth of the quirky blue exterior panel).

 The root beer floats are a messy eat – scoops of ice cream overloaded dangerously on a glass mug.
 As the ice cream melts inwards, the flavour of the soda is slowly accentuated.
 Fitz pushes the line of an old-fashioned malt shop and enters the realm of gourmet soft drinks.